Stippes/Alethia-manipulation-test-framework/README.md

 9. **Launch the interactive dashboard**

-   Start the Dash application with `python dashboard_app.py` and open `http://127.0.0.1:8050` in your browser.
+   Make sure you've installed all dependencies with `pip install -r requirements.txt` before starting the dashboard.
+Then run `python dashboard_app.py` and open `http://127.0.0.1:8050` in your browser.
 Upload a conversation file to explore detected manipulation patterns and download the analysis as JSON.
 Use the *Conversation Type* dropdown to choose between **Chatbot** (default) and **Social Media** modes.
 Chatbot mode normalizes senders into `user` and `bot`, while Social Media mode preserves all distinct names.

 ### Deploying to Heroku